 An effective HACCP team leader has a variety of abilities, qualities and characteristics.
 One of those that I really connect to is to be a person that leads by example.
-In session 10 of the HACCP Mentor series on Food Safety HACCP Compliance 101, we take a look at other traits that help to make a successful HACCP team leader.
+In this post, we take a look at other traits that help to make a successful HACCP team leader.

 Know your Audit Standard

 Read.
 Learn.
 Read.
 Learn.
 Repeat.
 You can’t expect to achieve HACCP success if you do not know the rules.
-Your food business relies on you to know the rules and constantly inform both management and other staff what they need to be doing to be compliant.
+Your food business relies on you to know the rules and constantly inform both management and other staff what they need to do to be compliant.